 May 4th is Star Wars Day (“May the Fourth Be With You”).
-Later this month, May 24th, is Chase Day because of the importance of 5/24 in whether you’ll be approved for a rewards credit card.
+It’s easy to forget in the middle of a global pandemic that today – May 24th – is Chase Day because of the importance of 5/24 in whether you’ll be approved for a rewards credit card.
 In most cases you can only get approved if you’ve had fewer than 5 new credit card accounts in the last 24 months.

 I’ve talked about this guideline in the past.
 If you’re already an expert on this, stop here, but 5/24 is important enough in signing up for credit cards and there are enough new readers that it is worth going over.